We’d like to thank Jan Cheripko for this blog post.

-When I first took Peter Jacobi’s course on public speaking, I was, like most who are first doing his workshop, understandably nervous.
+When I first took Crafting Successful Author and Illustrator Visits, led by emeritus faculty Peter Jacobi, I was, like most who sign up for this workshop, understandably nervous.
 Questions flooded my mind:

 “How will I measure up?”